lorenanicole/eventbrite_scraper/README.md

 19. SSMA presents SENSES to SOUL School of MusicSSMA presents SENSES to SOUL School of Music on Fri, June 25, 2021 7:00 PM – 9:30 PM CDT, event page: https://www.eventbrite.com/e/ssma-presents-senses-to-soul-school-of-music-tickets-157527861073?aff=ebdssbdestsearch
 20. Saxophonist Isaiah Collier & The Chosen FewSaxophonist Isaiah Collier & The Chosen Few on Fri, June 25, 2021 8:00 PM – 9:30 PM CDT, event page: https://www.eventbrite.com/e/saxophonist-isaiah-collier-the-chosen-few-tickets-156573207679?aff=ebdssbdestsearch
 ```

+If you'd like to output the data into a MySQL database use the `-d` flag,  for example: `python scraper.py jazz chicago il -d mysql`.

 If you need help on the usage run: `python scraper.py -h`.